osrf/ros2multirobotbook/src/ros2_cli.md

 Like a Russian nesting doll this ROS command has sub commands!
-There are quite a few subcommands; we won't give a treatment of all of them, but let's look at a few of them.What's great about the ROS CLI is that the sub commands have their own help command!
+There are quite a few subcommands; we won't give a treatment of all of them, but let's look at a few of them.
+What's great about the ROS CLI is that the sub commands have their own help command!
 Why don't we examine the `list` command.
 Repeating our command pattern let's try running `ros2 topic list --help`.